-Enter the number of persons referred for discipling following categories.
-Do not include disciplinary actions that were strict If the disciplinary action is the result of an arrest, p tly for school policy violation ons.
+Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.

+Do not include disciplinary actions that were strictly for school policy violations.

+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Do NOT include drunkenness or driving under the influence in Liquor law vio lations.
+Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of persons referred for Disciplinary Action

-Crime 2014 2015 2016
+Crime 2015 2016 2017

 a.
-Weapons: carrying, possessing, etc. 0 0 0
+Weapons: carrying, possessing, etc. 0 C 0

 b.
-Drug abuse violations 0 0 0
+Drug abuse violations 0 C 0

 c.
-Liquor law violations 0 0 0
+Liquor law violations 0 C 0